denten-books/plain-text/2-chapter.md

 "archaeological layer," where representation "governs the mode of being of language, individuals, nature, and need itself" [@foucault_order_1994, 209].
 Ideology and representation, once determined, now determine.
-The rhetorical jiujitsu inverts Hegel yet again, to put Marx back on his head.[^ln2-flip] My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
+The rhetorical jujitsu inverts Hegel yet again, to put Marx back on his head.[^ln2-flip] My short history of the universal Turing machine runs counter to this top-heavy tradition of reading Marx in the inverse.
 As a device, the Turing machine fuses control and communication.
-Control is meant here bluntly, as physical circuit control, at the level of the mechanism (and not at the attenuated level of ideology or representation).
+Control is meant here bluntly, as physical circuit control, at the level of the mechanism and not at the attenuated level of ideology or representation.

 A number of inventions at the end of the nineteenth century pertain specifically to "circuit-controlling devices controlled by a traveling